 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-ASET 130 - Quality Control/Quality Assurance (preferred) or ASET 101 - Science Technology and Public Policy For ASET 130: FNMT 118 3 credits Natural Science ENGL 117 - Group and Team Communication ENGL 101, which may be taken concurrently 3 credits Humanities MNGT 142 - Management Information Systems MNGT 121 3 credits CIS 105 - Computer Systems Maintenance 4 credits CIS 297 - Network Technology and Management Capstone CIS 253, CIS 257, MNGT 142 (which may be taken concurrently), ENGL 117 (which may be taken concurrently) 4 credits
+ASET 130 - Quality Control/Quality Assurance (preferred) or ASET 101 - Science Technology and Public Policy For ASET 130: FNMT 118 3 credits Natural Sciences ENGL 117 - Group and Team Communication or ENGL 115 - Public Speaking ENGL 101, which may be taken concurrently 3 credits Humanities MNGT 142 - Management Information Systems MNGT 121 3 credits CIS 105 - Computer Systems Maintenance 4 credits CIS 297 - Network Technology and Management Capstone CIS 253; CIS 257; MNGT 142, which may be taken concurrently; and ENGL 117, which may be taken concurrently 4 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
 A more detailed explanation of the College's general education requirements is also available.